 By far the hardest of the decisions I’ve made, and I’m aware of how disappointing this is for our EU customers, customers we love and value.
 Please believe me when I say I am gutted to cease serving people who have helped this shop to grow into a business that supports three people and so many artists.
 It has been a joy to serve you since the start…thank you for being with us this far.

 So why are we doing this?
 A mess of reasons.
 Brexit is, unsurprisingly, chaos.
 Returned parcels, incorrect paperwork, customers being charged VAT where they’re not suppose to be, unhappy business and customers both sides of the Channel.
 With hikes in shipping prices too, it seems impossible to offer good value to our EU customers.
 Many companies have ceased trading between the EU and UK in both directions – in the first weeks of 2021, I thought we might not have to follow them.
-But watching the mess and the headaches unfold, and bearing in mind my aims of reducing sales too, it feels sadly wise.
+But watching the mess and the headaches unfold, it feels sadly wise.

 No more pre-orders